vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/20/132/15_dvau_vA.md

 <details><summary>Griffith</summary>

 Glory and power, these are two.
-He with black tufts of hair shall strike.
 </details>

 <details><summary>पदपाठः</summary>